fuxingZhang/http/README.md

 import https = require('https');

 interface Options {
+  // `responseType` indicates the type of data that the server will respond with
+  // options are: 'buffer', 'json', 'text', 'stream'
+  responseType: 'json', // default

+  // `responseEncoding` indicates encoding to use for decoding responses
+  // Note: Ignored for `responseType` of 'stream' or client-side requests
+  responseEncoding: 'utf8', // default

   // `timeout` specifies the number of milliseconds before the request times out.
   // If the request takes longer than `timeout`, the request will be aborted. timeout?: number; // Default: Node.js default value